-Allergic bronchopulmonary aspergillosis (ABPA) is an allergic lung disorder.
-It is related to a fungus.
-Aspergillosis can also occur as:
+Allergic bronchopulmonary aspergillosis (ABPA) is a rare allergic lung problem.
+It is linked to a fungus.
+In some people, it can lead to lung damage.

-ABPA is caused by an allergic reaction to an inhaled fungus.
-It grows and flourishes in decaying vegetation, soil, certain foods, dust, and water.
-The inhaled fungus colonizes mucus in the lungs, causing:
+ABPA is caused by an allergy to an inhaled fungus.
+The fungus grows in decaying plants, soil, certain foods, dust, and water.
+When inhaled, the fungus can settle in the lungs.
+This causes:

 American Lung Association